VeritasSoftware/EticaCodingChallenge/README.md

 ## The Business layer

-*	Transforms the data entity to response model using Automapper.
+*	Validates the input.
 *	Calls into the Repository layer.
+*	Maps the data entity to response model using Automapper.

 The Business layer is shown below: